 COMMUNICATION

-This is an internal-customer-facing role in which the jobholder will interact directly with any of the seven hundred IT users by email, telephone or face to face.
+This is an internal-customer-facing role in which the jobholder will interact directly with any of the seven hundred IT users via the support desk, by email, skype, telephone or face to face.
 They must be personable, responsive and really enjoy using their technical skills in helping non-technical IT users overcome any problems in a way that they understand.
-The IT Support Officer must keep the IT Manager and colleagues in the IT team fully informed of all matters within his/her delegated authority so that they can identify and progress second and third-level enquiries.
+The IT Support Officer must keep the IT Manager and colleagues in the IT team fully informed of all matters within his/her delegated authority so that they can identify and progress any enquiries.

 PURPOSE AND OBJECTIVES